-Only the highest grade achieved in the repeat course will be counted towards the final course grade.
+Only the grade achieved in the repeat course will be counted towards the final cGPA.

-Repeating a course may have financial implications and students are advised to consult with the EAHM's Academic Services before registering for a repeat course.
+Repeating a course will have financial implications and students are advised to consult with the EAHM's Academic Services before registering for a repeat course.